-User experience is becoming more and more important in SEO because it leads to fewer people bouncing back to the search results which, in turn, leads to higher rankings.
+User experience is becoming more and more important in SEO.
+It leads to fewer people bouncing back to the search results which, in turn, leads to higher rankings.
 But because visitors from different cultures will enjoy different experiences, your website should not only contain material which appeals to different cultures in different languages, but there should also be a system to instruct search engines to serve the right material to the right searchers.

 Visitors searching in Spanish might be coming from Mexico, Spain, Colombia or many other countries whose official language is Spanish; they will need to be served pages of your website with information that is relevant to their specific country.
 Likewise, a search in Spanish might be coming from the USA, for example; so those searchers might require information relevant to the country where they are searching from but served in their favourite language which is not that country’s official language.